Robert Flider: Early life

 Robert Frank Flider was born October 22, 1957, in Chicago, Illinois.
 He attended Bogan High School in Chicago from 1971 to 1973.
 His family moved to Mattoon, Illinois in 1973, and he graduated from Mattoon High School in 1975.
+While attending Matton High School, Flider met his future wife Jean.

-He then attended the nearby Eastern Illinois University where he graduated in 1979 with a Bachelor of Arts degree in journalism.
-After college, he began work as a newspaper reporter in the Charleston–Mattoon region before being employed by the electric and gas industry, including time as the Director of Regulatory Affairs at Illinois Power.
-He served as Project Manager of Illinois Power's regulatory reform initiative, which led to the state legislature's passage of Energy Choice 2000.
+Following his high school graduation, Flider attended the nearby Eastern Illinois University, where he graduated in 1979 with a Bachelor of Arts degree in journalism.
+From 1980 to 1983, Flider worked as a newspaper reporter for the Times Courier-Journal Gazette in the Charleston–Mattoon region.